 Here are four types of premium labor found in many hospitals and health systems:

-2 - Overtime – Whether it’s scheduled or unscheduled, there’s lots of preventable overtime in hospitals.
-One type of overtime that is often overlooked is incidental overtime, which happens in short 10 - 60-minute increments when an employee arrives a little early or stays a little late.
-The financial impact of incidental overtime is anything but incidental – we’ve found that it accounts for about 5-10% of total overtime expenses.
+Whether it’s scheduled or unscheduled, there’s lots of preventable overtime in hospitals.
+One type of overtime that is often overlooked is incidental overtime, which happens in short 10 to 60-minute increments when an employee arrives a little early or stays a little late.
+The financial impact of incidental overtime is anything but incidental – we’ve found that it accounts for about 5 to 10% of total overtime expenses.
 Here’s a blog post that shares strategies for reducing incidental overtime.

 The Negative Impacts of Premium Labor